 Capital Asset and Debt Administration

-The Collaborative's capital assets, net of accumulated depreciation, totaled \$1.9 million as of June 30, 2022.
-There was a large increase in capital assets in the current year as a result of recognizing the payments related to the lease of building space as a capital addition.
-Depreciation expense in the amount of \$647,000 was recorded.
+The Collaborative's capital assets, net of accumulated depreciation, totaled \$1.6 million as of June 30, 2023.
+Capital acquisitions during the year totaled \$56,000, and depreciation expense in the amount of \$427,000 was recorded.